Contents

 What is contextual targeting?

-Contextual targeting is often mixed with behavioral targeting, however, these two targeting types have one fundamental difference.
+Contextual targeting is often mixed with behavioral targeting, but these two targeting types have one fundamental difference.

-While behavioral targeting focuses on previous website visitors' behavior, contextual targeting considers only the content they are currently engaging with online.
+While behavioral targeting focuses on the behavior of previous website visitors, contextual targeting considers the content users are currently engaging with online.

 In other words, if you're reading an article about where coffee beans come from, you can become a target for coffee-related product/service ads.

-In contextual targeting, advertisers use keywords, topics, or categories to identify a website's context and then deliver relevant ads.
+In contextual targeting, advertisers use keywords, topics, or categories to identify a website's context and deliver relevant ads accordingly.

-One of the biggest benefits of this targeting type is that it is often less intrusive than other forms of targeting because it doesn’t rely on personal user data.
-Moreover, it can help reach users who have just gotten interested in a particular topic but haven’t performed any searches or made purchases, therefore, it’s too soon to use behavioral targeting on them.
+One of the most significant benefits of this targeting type is that it can help reach users who have just gotten interested in a particular topic but haven't performed any searches or made purchases; therefore, it's too soon to use behavioral targeting on them.

 Geotargeting